Funder Terms (the “Terms”)

 What is LIBOR?
 The London Interbank Offered Rate (“LIBOR”) is an interest rate benchmark often used, directly or indirectly, to determine the interest payable under banking products including to calculate relevant early payment discounts.
 In addition to LIBOR, calculation methodologies of some other benchmarks may be linked to LIBOR and these benchmarks may be directly or indirectly impacted as a consequence of LIBOR transition.

 What’s changing?
 LIBOR is subject to national and international regulatory guidance and reform.
 Examples of recent regulatory and industry led guidance and proposals include:

-o UK regulators have made it clear that that all new issuance of GBP LIBOR referencing products that expire after the end of 2021 should cease by the end of March 2021.
+- In accordance with UK regulators requirements at the end of March 2021 we have ceased all new issuance of GBP LIBOR referencing facilities that expire after the end of 2021.